 A room makeover can be expensive, but a quick and affordable way to add flair and ambiance to a room is by updating the light fixtures.
 No room in the budget for new fixtures?
 No problem.
 Get inspiration from these light fixture makeovers to get a new look on the cheap.
-Seriously, they look like designer knock-offs and are only a fraction of the price of those that you see in home improvement stores.
+Seriously, they look like designer knock-offs and are only a fraction of the price of the fixtures that you see in home improvement stores.
 This blog post might just be what you need!
 Let’s get started!

 Before You Do Your Light Fixture Makeovers

-- Switch off power at the consumer board before working on the fixtures
+• Switch off power at the consumer board before working on the fixtures

-- Switch old bulbs for energy-efficient LED bulbs.
+• Switch old bulbs for energy-efficient LED bulbs.
 Be careful with changing light bulbs and don’t touch the sockets!

-- Old chandeliers may have accumulated dust over the years, wear a mask
+• Old chandeliers may have accumulated dust over the years, wear a mask

-- The points the fixtures are anchored at could be loose with age, be prepared to replace these screws and bolts
+• The points the fixtures are anchored at could be loose with age, be prepared to replace these screws and bolts

-- Old wires may have been chewed off their sheaths by rats, look out for any naked wires.
+• Old wires may have been chewed off their sheaths by rats, look out for any naked wires.

-- Do not paint over electrical points where the bulbs make contact with the wiring
+• Do not paint over electrical points where the bulbs make contact with the wiring

-Light Fixture Makeovers In The House And Outdoors
+Light Fixture Makeovers In the House and Outdoors

 1. No-Sew Lamp Shade for Old Light Fixtures

-THis is one of the easiest DIY projects you can do for some cool light fixture updates, without the extra cost!
-Pick a fabric that really speaks to you and your taste in decor, have a glue gun and scissors ready and I’ll tell you how to make your lampshade look fresh.
-This will work with most lampshade shapes but it’s easiest on straight ones without flare-outs or complex shapes.
+This is one of the easiest DIY projects you can do for some cool light fixture updates, without the extra cost!
+Pick a fabric that really speaks to you and your taste in decor, have a glue gun and scissors ready, and I’ll tell you how to make your lampshade look fresh.
+This will work with most lampshade shapes but it’s easiest on straight ones (without flare-outs or complex shapes).

 This No-Sew Lamp Shade with Cover Buttons is so simple that even I could do it.
 Just give me a glue gun and some fabric!

-via Make It Love It
+Dress the lamp-shade in new fabricvia Make It Love It

 2. Spray paint your chandelier